-This beautiful salad is a great way to add a burst of color and fresh, healthy vegetables to your table.
+This beautiful Marinated Vegetable Salad is a great way to add a burst of color and fresh, healthy vegetables to your table.

 I realize that everyone pretty much feels like summer ends after Labor Day but it does not officially end until the Autumnal Equinox ushers in fall on September 23.
 So there!
 We still have over a month of summer left and I’m hanging on to every last gorgeous minute of it.
 And, I’m making Marinated Vegetable Salad, firing up the BBQ, and eating outside.
 Amen.

 A good, old-fashioned Marinated Vegetable Salad is a classic dish that will never go out of style.
 There are many variations out there and I thought before summer came to an end, I’d share mine with you all.

 This is not strictly a summer recipe but I do love to add a fresh dish like this to a summer menu.
 Especially when you’re serving burgers, steaks, or any grilled meats.
 It is the perfect complement to those dishes and just perks up the whole situation with beautiful color and fresh taste.

 Some of the veggies we are including here, namely the broccoli, cauliflower, and carrots, should be quickly blanched so they will have the perfect crisp but slightly tender bite that we want for this salad.